benknoble/benknoble.github.io/pages/about.md

 for anything I do, including programming.
 Being self-taught keeps me curious.
 My biggest personal interests in the computer science sphere are programming languages and programming tools.
-Outside of that, I'm an avid biker, clarinetist, martial artist, reader, and gamer.
+Outside of that, I'm an avid biker, clarinetist, martial artist, reader, and gamer (board, tabletop, role-playing, and video).

 [By a wonderful fluke, my Erdős number is 4.](https://sites.google.com/site/dicksites/)